brendan-rius/brendan-rius.github.io/_posts/2015-01-08-kernel-linked-lists.md

 For type-safety, `container_of` creates a pointer to the member so that the compiler can generate a warning the the member is not part of the structure.
 This trick is optionnal, but is a good practice.
-The macro then cast this pointer to the member to a char pointer so that the substraction will work as expected (pointer arithmetic would have massed up with types that occupy more than one byte in memory).
+The macro then cast this pointer to a char pointer so that the subtraction will work as expected (pointer arithmetic would have massed up with types that occupy more than one byte in memory).